ngxs/store/.plans/cypress-to-playwright.md

 1. **Convert to `@nx/playwright` plugin** — wire e2e into Nx via `nx run integration:e2e`, gain Nx caching and project-graph awareness, move config to follow Nx conventions.
 Should be done after the standalone migration is stable and we've used it for a release cycle.
 2. **Convert SSR organization from env-var to Playwright projects** — define `e2e` and `ssr` as Playwright projects in the same config, each with its own `webServer`, run via `--project=ssr` instead of `SSR=true`.
 Lets us evaluate whether the projects model is genuinely cleaner than the env-var toggle.
+3. **Fix root `integration` app serve infrastructure (pre-existing, surfaced during this migration):**
+   - `integration/project.json` `serve` target uses deprecated `browserTarget` instead of `buildTarget`, so `yarn serve:integration` (Nx dev server) currently errors with "Required property 'buildTarget' is missing".
+   - `serve:integration:static` script points at `dist-integration` but the Angular build (with `outputMode: "server"`) puts the browser bundle under `dist-integration/browser/`, so `serve dist-integration` returns 404 pages.
+   - `node dist-integration/server/server.mjs` runs but returns an empty `<app-root></app-root>` shell for `/list` — none of the SSR-rendered content (`Reactive Form`, `ngOnInit todo`, `animals were resolved`) that the SSR specs assert against is present.
+SSR routing/rendering needs investigation.
+   - Until these are fixed, the root `e2e/list-page.spec.ts` and `e2e/ssr/ssr.spec.ts` cannot be locally validated.
+The migration's spec ports are verified line-for-line against their Cypress equivalents, but the live run remains blocked on the serve infrastructure fixes.
+CI is unaffected — only `yarn integration:ng22` (against `hello-world-ng22`) runs in CI workflows.

 Both should reference this PR in their descriptions for context.